tock/tock/doc/reference/trd-syscalls.md

 A passed callback MUST be valid until the next invocation of `subscribe` with the same syscall and driver identifier.
-When userspace invokes subscribe, the kernel MUST cancel all pending callbacks for that driver and syscall identifier: it MUST NOT invoke the previous callback after the call to subscribe, and MUST NOT invoke the new callback for events that occurred before the call to subscribe.
+When userspace invokes subscribe, the kernel MUST cancel all pending callbacks for that driver and subscribe identifier: it MUST NOT invoke the previous callback after the call to subscribe, and MUST NOT invoke the new callback for events that occurred before the call to subscribe.

-Note that these semantics
-create a period over which callbacks might be lost: any callbacks that were pending when `subscribe` was called will not be invoked.
+Note that these semantics create a period over which callbacks might be lost: any callbacks that were pending when `subscribe` was called will not be invoked.
 On one hand, losing callbacks can create strange behavior in userspace.
 On the other, ensuring correctness is difficult.
 If the pending callbacks are invoked on the old function, there is a safety/liveness issue; this means that a callback function must exist after it has been removed, and so for safety may need to be static (exist for the lifetime of the process).
 Therefore, to allow dynamic callbacks, a callback can't be invoked after it's unregistered.

 At the same time, invoking the new callback in response to prior events has its own correctness issues.
 For example, suppose that